 CMHF holds annual competitions in which students present their projects to the public.
 After spending months developing their projects, students produce exhibits, documentaries, performances, papers and websites which are presented in a series of contests.
 More than 500 adults volunteer each spring to serve as judges at History Fair competitions.
 It is an engaging and rewarding experience.

-Through History Fair, students not only become historians; they also become better citizens.
-In conducting research, they extend the walls of the classroom into the community by visiting historical and cultural institutions, sites, and interviewing people who are experts or participants in a historic event.
-In studying the history of their community, they learn how decisions are made in the social, cultural, economic, and political realms that affect their lives.
+History Fair students not only become historians, they also become better citizens.
+In conducting research, they go into the community to visit historical sites and cultural institutions, and interview people who are experts or participants in a historic event.
+In studying the history of their community, students learn how decisions are made in the social, cultural, economic, and political realms that affect their lives.